 - Drink 8-10 glasses of pure water everyday.
-Read more below
+Read more about water below

-- Take psyllium husks – these assist the liver by absorbing toxic bile and eliminating it from the body.
-Bile is not excreted from the body as you might expect, it is repeatedly recaptured and recirculated for digestion.
-Because of this, it becomes more concentrated with toxins that can lead to all sorts of inflammatory diseases such as gallbladder disease, intestinal inflammation, etc. Psyllium absorbs this toxic bile and does not release it, so the liver must produce fresh bile.
+- Take psyllium husks – these assist the liver by absorbing old bile and eliminating it from the body.
+Bile is not excreted from the body as you might expect, it is repeatedly recaptured and recirculated.
+Because of this it can become very concentrated with toxins that can lead to all sorts of inflammatory diseases such as gallbladder disease, intestinal inflammation, etc. Psyllium absorbs this toxic bile and does not release it, so the liver must produce fresh bile.